bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Heat_waves_in_Europe.md

 ***

 **Visualisation and Navigation**
-The number of heat wave days are presented for either the climatological or health definition of heat waves for two CMIP5 scenarios; RCP4.5 with medium greenhouse gas emissions or RCP8.5 with high greenhouse gas emissions.
+The number of heat wave days are presented for either the climatological or health definition of heat waves for two CMIP5 scenarios; RCP4.5 with medium greenhouse gas emissions and RCP8.5 with high greenhouse gas emissions.

 Statistics for the number of heat wave days are also available via the "Explore in Detail" button as national and sub-national area-means for which time series data can be plotted.